ucsb-cs156/OLD-website-originial-repo/_topics/maven_faq.md

 ---

+# TODO: Update this page for Java 17

+If you are in the W22 section of this course, you are probably aware that we are starting the quarter without Java 17 loaded on CSIL yet.

+As soon as it is loaded, the staff can update this page.
+If you have gotten the message that CSIL has Java 17, but you are still seeing this text, please alert the staff via Slack.

 # `The JAVA_HOME environment variable is not defined correctly`...

 If you are working on CSIL and get this error